 Fresno County Superintendent of Schools supports students through a variety of educational funds and programs.
 Each is designed to meet the individualized educational plan for each student and provide access to core content to the extent possible for students with severe disabilities.
 Special Education funding through the federal and state allocations support the educational needs and programs for all students served through Fresno County Superintendent of Schools.Revenue is also provided by the state lottery to support instructional materials.
 Educationally-Related Mental Health funds support students by providing counseling and mental health support to students and their families.
+Title 1,2,3,and 4 funding is generated and used as part of the school-wide support programs.

 Dropout Rate and Graduation Rate (Four-Year Cohort Rate)

-Fresno County Special Education 2014-15 2015-16 2016-17
+Rate for Fresno County Special 2015-16 2016-17 2017-18

-Dropout Rate 15.4 14.9 9.4
+Dropout Rate 14.9 9.4 9.4

-Graduation Rate 7.7 8.5 15.6
+Graduation Rate 8.5 15.6 12.5

-Fresno County Superintendent of 2014-15 2015-16 2016-17
+Rate for Fresno County Superintendent 2015-16 2016-17 2017-18

-Dropout Rate 71.0 72.1 50.7
+Dropout Rate 72.1 50.7 43.3

-Graduation Rate 8.5 7.7 20.3
+Graduation Rate 7.7 20.3 21.5

-California 2014-15 2015-16 2016-17
+Rate for California 2015-16 2016-17 2017-18

-Dropout Rate 10.7 9.7 9.1
+Dropout Rate 9.7 9.1 9.6

-Graduation Rate 82.3 83.8 82.7
+Graduation Rate 83.8 82.7 83

 Career Technical Education Participation

-Measure CTE Program Participation

-Number of pupils participating in CTE 136

-% of pupils completing a CTE program and earning a high school diploma 0.02%

-% of CTE courses sequenced or articulated between the school and institutions of postsecondary education
+Measure CTE Program Participation Number of pupils participating in CTE 136 % of pupils completing a CTE program and earning a high school diploma 0.02% % of CTE courses sequenced or articulated between the school and institutions of postsecondary education